arcaldwell49/Superpower/README.md

 for the ANOVA result.
 We see the results for the main effects of factor voice, emotion, and the voice\*emotion interaction.

-The result for the power simulation reveal power is highest for the main effect of emotion.
+The result for the power simulation reveals power is highest for the main effect of emotion.
 Remember that this is the within-subjects factor, and the means are highly correlated (0.8) - so we have high power for within comparisons.
 Power is lower for the interaction, and very low for the main effect of voice.

 An ANOVA is typically followed up with contrasts.
 A statistical hypothesis often predicts not just an interaction, but also the shape of